ajmcf52/chitchat/dev_notes/diary.md

 so sending a message was already mostly implemented, but text doesn't seem to want to appear in the models I have being shown in my _JLists_.
 Seems to have something to do with needing to update UI properties using a _SwingWorker_.
 Sigh...........

 I guess I know what I'm working on tomorrow.

+---

+## Progress.

+### Monday, August 22nd 4:18PM PST

+---

+**What got done:**

+-   After several days of debugging in frustration, I **finally** figured out how to get _JList_ text to update for _outgoing messages being sent by a user_. (i.e., "\[_timestamp_\] You: Hello!).
+All the answers I saw on StackOverflow pointed to calling _ensureIndexIsVisible(row)_, but this function call never did anything for me.
+I did notice, however, that the text would appear after clicking, so I thought to myself, "what if I just make a function call that allocates focus to the JList after a message is sent?", and sure enough, it worked like a charm.
+Very very relieved.
+That was one of the tougher bugs I've had to solve so far with this project.
+When it comes time to getting Bob and Alice talking, we may have to make a similar adjustment in a different function call.
+-   A lot of the user joining code is in place.
+I didn't get to spend that much time on it today, as most of my time was spent in solving the aforementioned bug.
+That said, the code was already 50-60% done before touching it today; now, it's probably closer to 90-95% done in getting a user successfully joined. _JoinRoomWorker's_ communication with _SessionCoordinator_ is squared away; additionally, we have _Registry's_ user and room participant information being successfully updated by way of protocol messaging via the SC.
+The **last** bit of code for this part is literally two lines, instantiating the _JoinRoomWorker_ and calling **start()** on the "Join Room" button click within _RoomSelectPanel_.
+That's it.
+Of course, we will need to debug.
+Next to zero chance that the code works right off the bat.
+That being said, debugging is a part of game, it is nothing new, and I am confident in my ability to solve any issues that come my way next time I get to touch the code, which will likely be tomorrow.

+More progress.
+Inching toward our objective.
+I think we are on track for finishing a functional version of the application by the end of the month.
+It should really only take a 3-5 more days, so we should even have a few days in reserve.
+Let's keep on trucking and get it done.

+Out.